basnijholt/nijho.lt/content/post/homelab-explained/index.md

       BASE_URL: https://mealie.${DOMAIN}
     restart: unless-stopped
 ```

+A **port** is a number that tells apart the network services on one machine, so one address can serve many apps.
+Under `ports`, `9925:9000` means that port 9925 on the machine leads to port 9000 inside the container, where Mealie listens.

 Every service ("stack") gets its own folder with a `compose.yaml` in one git repo, mounted at `/opt/stacks` on every machine.